Desmond Jordan, MD

 This lectureship has been established in perpetuity, making Dr. Jordan’s legacy and memory a permanent part of the university and the community he served.
 The inaugural lecture took place on June 16, 2022.
 Read about it here.

 If you would like to make a gift by check through your employer’s matching gift program or other means, please reach out to

 Senior Executive Director of Development

-To make a gift online to the lecture fund, please follow the link below.
-We are grateful for your support in honor of Dr. Jordan.
+To make a gift online, please follow the link below.

 "Desmond was one of my most admired professors and valued colleagues at Columbia.
 I remember caring for a patient with him who had a complex illness and just being happy that they were still alive.
 After we had done our clinical work, he always spent more time with me and often left me with an equation to work out.
 He was the guy who went the extra mile, both as the doctor and as the professor.
 He was also innovative and spread the joy and adventure in pushing the envelope to do things better."

 I was lucky enough to work with Desmond as a trainee and an ICU nurse.
 His knowledge, vision, approach to care and generous collaboration had a great impact on me and my work.
 He was a remarkable person.

 Sarah R., Fair Lawn, NJ

 This is indeed very sad news.
 I started working with Desmond in 1996 when I was still at McGill University in Montreal, and our collaboration continued for many years until he got sick.
 Even then, we continued our communication, although sporadically.
 He was an amazing man and a clinical champion of ICU!
 He will be missed.
 I will miss him.